bobbui/cassandra-CQL-exporter/README.md

 A utility to export whole [Apache Cassandra](http://cassandra.apache.org/) keyspace/table structure and data to Cassandra Query Language (CQL) scripts.
 CQL scripts is a lightweight,simple way to restore and backup.

 Features:
-1. Simple and configurable, see usage for detail.
+-  simple and configurable, see usage for detail.
-2. Fast and highly scalable: for my keyspace with 1,5 million record took ~3m to generated.
+-  fast and highly scalable: for my keyspace with 1,5 million record took ~3m to generated.
 Data is exported gradually, so memory usage is very low.
-3. Export process is tracked with detail information.
+-  export process is tracked with detail information.
-4. CQL scripts is ready to import using [SOURCE command](http://docs.datastax.com/en/cql/3.3/cql/cql_reference/source_r.html).
+-  CQL scripts is ready to import using [SOURCE command](http://docs.datastax.com/en/cql/3.3/cql/cql_reference/source_r.html).
-5. Tested with Cassandra > 2.1, 2.2, 3.0 and tick-tock releases.
+-  tested with Cassandra > 2.1, 2.2, 3.0 and tick-tock releases.
-6. Require Java > 6., make sure Java is available in PATH variable.
+-  require Java > 6., make sure Java is available in PATH variable.

 Generated script contains 2 component:
 ⋅⋅*DDL: include keyspace create statement, all tables, indexs, materialized views, function, aggregate function, user defined type.
 ⋅⋅*DML: insert statement for tables data.

 Be careful that script will be forward-compatible but not guarantee to be backward-compatible especially DDL statements.
 It's better that export and import using same Cassandra version.

 I'm using this on a daily basis.
 But anyways, use this at YOUR OWN RISK!

 TODO: optimized jar size.